thib76X/MyResumeTH/README.md

 You may find interesting README in different folder.
 Nevertheless, some README are empty but you will recognize because generally their name are "file"

 # SUBJECT KNOWN in JS:
--promise
+- promise
--prototype and pseudo class
+- prototype and pseudo class
--closure
+- closure
--curry
+- curry
--feature ES6/ES7/ES8/ES9
+- feature ES6/ES7/ES8/ES9
--callback
+- callback
--this
+- this
--apply/bind/call
+- apply/bind/call
--decorator
+- decorator
--class/extends
+- class/extends
--etc ...
+- etc ...

 # SUBJECT KNOWN IN CSS:
--animation
+- animation
--grid
+- grid
--display of different component
+- display of different component

 # SUBJECT KNOWN IN HTML:
--use different tag to make code more meaningfull (not only div)
+- use different tag to make code more meaningfull (not only div)

 # SUBJECT KNOWN IN PHP:
 - more to come